twbell/public-works/polygons/stores-components.md

 * Lookup the given business record in your mapping tool.
 * Draw polygons around all business buildings.
 Name each building polygon "building".
-* Draw a polygon around the business's parking lots.
+* Draw one ore more polygons around the business's parking lots.
 Name the polygons "parking".
 It's fine to draw one polygon around all parking lot areas if they are connected.
 * Your polygons should represent the areas that we'd reasonably consider to be "at" the business.
 That is, if a person enters one of the polygons, we'd consider them to likely be visiting the business.
 * Mark the approximate "center" of the business's primary building.
 Imagine you're inside the building and you want to stay as far away